This story was updated Oct. 27, 2020 with new studies on vitamin D and COVID-19.

 Pre-COVID-19 Research on Vitamin D's Benefits

-The research linking vitamin D levels and COVID-19's cytokine storm is also just starting, but not surprising, says Bart Roep, PhD, chair of the department of diabetes immunology at City of Hope, a cancer center in Duarte, CA. Vitamin D, he says, is ''the negotiator" because "it doesn't suppress the immune system, it modulates it.
+The research linking vitamin D levels and COVID-19's cytokine storm is in its early stages but not surprising, says Bart Roep, PhD, chair of the department of diabetes immunology at City of Hope, a cancer center in Duarte, CA. Vitamin D, he says, is ''the negotiator" because "it doesn't suppress the immune system, it modulates it.
 Vitamin D makes the immune cells less inflammatory."

-While research finds that low vitamin D may affect how severe COVID-19 is, it's not yet known if restoring vitamin D to normal levels would help as a treatment.
+While research finds that low vitamin D may affect how severe COVID-19 will be, it's not yet known if restoring vitamin D to normal levels would help as a treatment.
 Nor can anyone say for sure that having a healthy vitamin D level will help you avoid the virus.